Wang-Yue/CamillaDSP-Monitor/README.md

 In the early times of digital audio, pre- and de-emphasis were used for radio transmission.
 The audio signal is equalized to have treble boosted when recorded.
 When played back an analog treble filter is required.
 Many older CDs were recorded with Emphasis.

-DAC chips, modern ones included, usually hava a register to turn on de-emphasis but not many audio products use this feature.
+DAC chips, modern ones included, usually have a register to turn on de-emphasis but not many audio products use this feature.
 As a result, old CDs may feel too bright when playing via modern hardware.
 This project offers an identical solution implemented in software.
-User may choose to pre-emphasis or de-emphasis the signal before sending it to the output.
+Users may choose to pre-emphasis or de-emphasis the signal before sending it to the output.

 ## DC Protection

-With latest RME ADI-2 DAC/Pro firmware, a DC Protection filter is added to remove potentially harmful DC in the digital source signal.
+With the latest RME ADI-2 DAC/Pro firmware, a DC Protection filter is added to remove potentially harmful DC in the digital source signal.
 This project provides an identical implementation.

 This filter adds a special, smooth high pass to the DA path, with zero latency, very low THD and phase deviation.
-This filter has a corner frequency of 7 Hz, to not only cancel DC but also reduce the amount of inaudible and imperceptible infrasound a bit that plagues some sources.
+This filter has a corner frequency of 7 Hz, to not only cancel DC but also reduce the amount of inaudible and imperceptible infrasound that plagues some sources.

 ## Spectrum analyzer

-The Analyzer is modeled after RME’s ADI-2 DAC, which is based on Spectral Analyzer in DIGICheck.
+The Analyzer is modeled after RME’s ADI-2 DAC, which is based on the Spectral Analyzer in DIGICheck.

 It uses 29 biquad bandpass filters for high separation between the bands, providing outstanding musical visualization.
 To be able to also show DC content the lowest band is not a band-pass filter, but a low pass, catching the whole range